What a Communication Specialist Can Do for Your Parish

 While having someone for the job is great, be sure that it’s someone who knows about communication best practices, and has the time and skillset needed for the job.
 Just because they volunteered for the job, doesn’t always mean they are suited for it.
 It’s OK to be particular when it comes to this kind of job!

-How to Know When it’s Working
+How to Know When Having a Parish Communications Lead is Working

 Let’s say you managed to find someone to volunteer for the job.
 Or you had money in the budget to hire someone on a part-time or (Lord willing!) full-time basis.
 How do you know if you are getting the results needed?
 It’s pretty simple — you just need to open your eyes to what’s in front of you.